-For the year ended, September 30, 2017, the Corporation has incurred a net loss from operations of \$500,319 (2016 - \$136,068) and has a working capital deficit of \$1,078,610 (2016 - \$267,296 working capital).
+For the year ended, September 30, 2018, the Corporation has incurred a net loss from operations of \$2,181,329(2017 - \$500,319) and has a working capital deficit of \$7,991,492 (2017 - \$1,078,610).

 In order to meet the Corporation's future working capital requirements it will be required to attract additional funds through the issue of debt or equity.
 The Corporation's management will continue to consider various alternatives to finance the Corporation's operations and activities within the context of existing market conditions.
 Additional capital requirements are dependent on uncertain future events, including but not limited to the results of the evaluation of other business growth opportunities, the level of growth in product sales and distribution.